cruiseresearchgroup/IGTS-python/README.md

 The repository is structured as follows:
 - `paper/`: Formal description of the algorithm and evaluation results
-- `code/`: The Matlab project code
+- `code/`: The python project code
 - `presentation/`: The presentation slides

 ## Code